swiftlang/swift-evolution/proposals/0515-source-warning-control.md

 The `@warn` attribute can be applied on:

 * *`function-declaration`*, *`initializer-declaration`*, *`deinitializer-declaration`*, *`subscript-declaration`*, *`getter-clause`*, *`setter-clause`*, computed property declaration (with a *`code-block`*)
-    Setting behavior of all warning diagnostics belonging to the indicated group in the ***lexical scope*** of the body of the corresponding declaration.
+    Setting behavior of all warning diagnostics belonging to the indicated group in the ***lexical scope*** of the body of the corresponding declaration and the declaration's signature.
 * *`enum-declaration`*, *`struct-declaration`*, *`extension-declaration`*, *`class-declaration`*, *`actor-declaration`*, *`protocol-declaration`*
     Setting behavior of all warning diagnostics belonging to the indicated group in the ***lexical scope*** of the declaration, affecting all declarations contained within.
 * *`import-declaration`*